 Instagram, Facebook, Twitter, Pinterest and now Periscope are all so ADDICTIVE— there I said it.
 Yup, I admit I'm a social media junkie. (junkie may be extreme, but you get the point )

-I’m the girl who will say to myself, I’m going to check in on my Facebook Group for about five minutes and the next thing you know 30 minutes or an hour has passed and I’m still on there scrolling through post. (please tell me I’m not the only one)
+I’m the girl who will say to myself, I’m going to check in and see what’s happening on Facebook for about five minutes and the next thing you know 30 minutes or an hour has passed and I’m still on there scrolling through post. (please tell me I’m not the only one)

 And then I’m wondering where the heck did the time go???

 Social media is a great way to keep up with family and friends, meet new people and grow your business.